 It is strongly recommended that you keep a journal of your placement experience(s), which you can then refer to when working on your portfolio.
 Note down any information that will help you with the required content of the portfolio, including important dates, names of the people that you deal with, points of interest, personal observations of the work place, and your roles and activities.
-The journal should also describe how the experience has contributed to your development as a professional engineer, including the attainment of the Engineers Australia Stage 1 Competency Standard and any lessons learnt.
-The journal and your notes will be instrumental when compiling your Professional Engineering Portfolio/Report.
+The journal should also describe how the experience has contributed to your development as a professional engineer, including the attainment of the 16 Elements of Competency in the Engineers Australia Stage 1 Competency Standard for Professional Engineer and any lessons learnt.
+The journal and your notes will be instrumental when compiling your Professional Engineering Portfolio.

 - After your placement

-You will be required to ask your host supervisor to complete a Certificate of work performed.
-A separate Certificate of Work Performed must be completed for each placement and included in your Portfolio/Report.
+You will be required to ask your host supervisor to complete a Certificate of Work Performed.
+Make sure you keep copies of all Certificates of Work Performed as these must be completed for each placement and included in your Portfolio.
 You will be also required to complete a final survey via a form in SoniaOnline.